 Areas of Expertise & Civic Involvements

-Collins studies gender dynamics at work and in family life, and is interested in the role of social policy in reducing gender, race, and class inequalities.
+Collins researches gender dynamics at work and in family life, and is interested in the role of social policy in reducing gender, race, and class inequalities.
 Her current research explores the experiences of working mothers in different western countries, and the role of work-family policies in shaping the barriers and opportunities women face while working and raising children.
 She is a member of the Work and Family Researchers Network, Sociologists for Women in Society, and the Council for Contemporary Families—national organizations that advocate for American women and their families.

 Tracks the origins, makings and impacts of the book Invisible in Austin to evaluate its model of public sociology: as a collective enterprise with a local aim.
 Concludes with three suggestions: to approach public sociology as collective enterprise, to take narrative seriously, and to seek wide exposure.

 Discusses how state-provided public policies supporting families help reduce the gap in wellbeing between parents and non-parents across industrialized countries.